"Wonsoo," Secretary Liu called for his great-nephew.

 Petra thumbed her Storage Ring and took account of her spells.

-“OI!
-YOU!”
-Tao called out beside her.
-“DICK-SOO!
+"OI!
+YOU!"
+Tao called out not to Gwen but to her opponent.
+"DICK-SOO!
 YOU KNOW WHO MY DAD IS?!
 LET ME TELL YOU MANG, YOU- OW!!
 Damn it, Mina!
-I am shit-talking here!”
+I am shit-talking here!"

 "ZIP IT, Peaches!
 Gwen will be fine."